Composition gold leaf and the problem of oxidation

 The item to be gilded, the financial budget, and a long-term cost comparison are the criteria for deciding upon a material.

-Gold leaf or metal leaf?
+Gold leaf or composition gold?
 An easy calculation

 In the case of oil gilding with gold leaf, material costs can be 2-3 times as high as labour costs.
-The labour costs incurred for oil gilding are comparable to the use of leaf metal.
-The additional costs of working with small leaf gold sheets are offset by the redundancy of overvarnish, which is necessary when working with a leaf metal surface.
+The labour costs incurred for oil gilding are comparable to the use of metal leaf.
+The additional costs of working with smaller genuine gold leaves are offset by the redundancy of varnish coating, which is necessary when working with a composition gold leaf surface.

 Material costs for metal leaf/copper leaf compared to gold leaf – a ratio of approximately 1:40